-4 2 Fort Nelson Supply Planning
+2 2 Fort Nelson Supply Planning

-5 2.1 Background

-- 6 BC Hydro serves customers in the Fort Nelson region with: - electricity generated at its recently upgraded 73 MW combined-cycle gas turbine (CCGT) plant, the Fort Nelson Generating Station (FNG) - 38.5 MW of "Fort Nelson Demand Transmission Service" (FTS) from the Alberta Electric System Operator (AESO) - FNG is a natural gas-fired facility located 16 km south of the town of Fort Nelson. - The current power plant is configured as a CCGT with an Alstom generator directly - coupled to a General Electric (GE) LM6000 gas turbine and a Brush generator - driven by a steam turbine.
-The gas turbine's rated capacity for normal operation is - 47 MW and the steam turbine generator's rated capacity is 26 MW for a total plant - 16 capacity of 73 MW.2 - BC Hydro currently receives transmission service from the AESO at the B.C./Alberta - border (the interconnection point).
-It is available to BC Hydro at all times; when - used, BC Hydro purchases the energy from the AESO electricity market at - 20 market-based rates.
-This transmission service is provided under the AESO's FTS - rate schedule contained in the AESO's tariff. - The Northwest region of Alberta (Rainbow) is currently capacity constrained. - Historically, the AESO has relied on generators located in the Rainbow and Fort
+- 3 2.1 Background - 4 BC Hydro serves customers in the Fort Nelson region with: - electricity generated at its recently upgraded 73 MW combined-cycle gas - 6 turbine (CCGT) plant, the Fort Nelson Generating Station (FNG) - 38.5 MW of "Fort Nelson Demand Transmission Service" (FTS) from the Alberta Electric System Operator (AESO) - 9 FNG is a natural gas-fired facility located 16 km south of the town of Fort Nelson. - 10 The current power plant is configured as a CCGT with an Alstom generator directly - coupled to a General Electric (GE) LM6000 gas turbine and a Brush generator - driven by a steam turbine.
+The gas turbine's rated capacity for normal operation is - 13 47 MW and the steam turbine generator's rated capacity is 26 MW for a total plant - 14 capacity of 73 MW.2 - BC Hydro currently receives transmission service from the AESO at the B.C./Alberta - 16 border (the interconnection point).
+It is available to BC Hydro at all times; when - used, BC Hydro purchases the energy from the AESO electricity market at - 18 market-based rates.
+This transmission service is provided under the AESO's FTS - 19 rate schedule contained in the AESO's tariff. - 20 The Northwest region of Alberta (Rainbow) is currently capacity constrained. - 21 Historically, the AESO has relied on generators located in the Rainbow and Fort - Nelson areas to supply transmission-must-run3 (TMR) services to the region and on - the availability of some customers for load shedding.
+BC Hydro's electricity

-Winter capacity of FNG is now 73 MW.
+2 Winter capacity of FNG is now 73 MW.
 It is lower in summer (about 63 MW).